peteroupc/html3dutil/doc/H3DU.BufferAccessor.md

 #### Parameters

-* `attr1` (Type: <a href="H3DU.BufferAccessor.md">H3DU.BufferAccessor</a>)<br>A vertex buffer accessor for the first vertex attribute.
+* `attr1` (Type: BufferAccessor)<br>A vertex buffer accessor for the first vertex attribute.
 Can be null, in which case it is assumed that the attribute contains as many values as the length of "indices1" and all the values are zeros.
 * `indices1` (Type: Array.&lt;number> | Uint16Array | Uint8Array | Uint32Array)<br>An array of vertex indices associated with the first vertex attribute.
-* `attr2` (Type: <a href="H3DU.BufferAccessor.md">H3DU.BufferAccessor</a>)<br>A vertex buffer accessor for the second vertex attribute.
+* `attr2` (Type: BufferAccessor)<br>A vertex buffer accessor for the second vertex attribute.
 Can be null, in which case it is assumed that the attribute contains as many values as the length of "indices2" and all the values are zeros.
 * `indices2` (Type: Array.&lt;number> | Uint16Array | Uint8Array | Uint32Array)<br>An array of vertex indices associated with the second vertex attribute.

 #### Return Value

 The merged attribute, where the vertices from the first vertex attribute come before those from the second.
 The merged attribute will have as many values as the sum of the lengths of "indices1" and "indices2".
-(Type: <a href="H3DU.BufferAccessor.md">H3DU.BufferAccessor</a>)
+(Type: BufferAccessor)

 <a name='H3DU.BufferAccessor_set'></a>
 ### H3DU.BufferAccessor#set(index, value)